amritpatro/PRODIGY_WD_03/README.md

 This project demonstrates how to create a simple and interactive Tic-Tac-Toe game using HTML, CSS, and JavaScript.
 The combination of these technologies results in a visually appealing and functional game that users can play directly in their web browser.
 The game logic handles player turns, checks for winning conditions, and allows for game resets, providing a complete and enjoyable user experience.

-Feel free to customize the styles and functionality to suit your specific needs and preferences!